LiulietLee/LLCalculatorBrain/README.md

 Just move LLCalculatorBrain.swift to your project.

 ## Usage
-You can see example by downloading Example.zip
+You can see a example in /SampleExample
 ```
 let calculatorBrain = LLCalculatorBrain()